-Sodium Diatrizoate is used in diagnosis of diseases of bone, disease of muscle and disease of organs.
+Sodium Diatrizoate is used in the treatment of diseases of bone, disease of muscle and disease of organs

 How it works